ekamoe/bird-the-gap/README.md

 ### Radio Toggle

 This prototype contains radio buttons that allow the user to toggle between three custom styles.
 When the map loads, the user will see the same map as the Zoom Switch prototype.
-The user can then toggle to view only one layer at a time: data sufficiency only or probability only.
+The user can toggle to view only one layer at a time.

 Because this version pulls three separate map styles, this would be more expensive to scale.